davidchin/davidchin.github.io/app/_posts/2015-09-30-simple-react-input-range-component.markdown

 ---
 layout: post
-title: Simple range slider component built with React
+title: Simple React Input Range component
 date: 2015-09-30 00:00:00
 tags: react
+redirect_from: /blog/simple-range-slider-component-built-with-react/
 ---

 Recently, I needed a component for accepting a range of numeric values inside a form.
 I couldn't just use a native input range slider as it only accepts a single value.
 So I thought I might just write one myself.
 I decided to release it as a standalone package.
 You can check it out on [Github](https://github.com/davidchin/react-input-range) or try it in your project - `npm install react-input-range`.